Cray-HPE/docs-csm/operations/network/management_network/bican_disable_uan_vlan7.md

             1/1/72
         ```

-1. (ncn-m001#) Log in to each switch in the previously generated list document and run the following commands *for each identified UAN port*.
-Only one port reconfiguration is shown ithis example.
+1. (`ncn-m001#`) Log in to each switch in the previously generated list document and run the following commands *for each identified UAN port*.
+Only one port reconfiguration is shown in this example.
 Ensure the procedure is run for **all** identified ports.
 Be aware of the particular switch type: Aruba, Dell or Mellanox.

-    * (ncn-m001#) Log in to the switch, entering the administrative password when prompted.
+    * (`ncn-m001#`) Log in to the switch, entering the administrative password when prompted.

         ```bash
         ssh admin@SWITCH